COVID-19 Information: Ringette is back, but different.

 Dressing Room & Bench Etiquette

-Masks must be worn when players and bench staff are not engaged in on ice activities.
+Masks must be worn when players and bench staff are not engaged in on ice activities - this includes the parking lot!
 Trainers must wear masks on the bench, and sanitize hands before assisting any players or bench staff.

 Some normal activities will also be seriously reduced including:

 - Dressing rooms use must respect the 50 athlete cohort.
 Room use will be sequential to maintain bubbles.
 E.g. 7 pm ice time leverages dressing room 1 and 2.
 8 PM ice time leverages 3 and 4.
 The 2 sets of change rooms are separated by significant brick with different hallway corridors.

 - Water spillage needs to be controlled, and absolutely no showers.

 - Wash hands/hand sanitizer frequently and follow facility regulations, arenas have hand sanitizer by the entrance.

 - No sharing of water bottles, all participants MUST have individual water bottles that have been filled at home.

 - No touching or hugging, socially distanced smiles on the ice will have to suffice.